Syncaidius/MoltenEngine/README.md

 	* [WIP] Sprite font system
   * Content manager
   * [WIP] Modular abstraction layer - remove/replace parts of the engine without touching the core
   * Complete set of math types.
-The majority are imported from [SharpDX](https://github.com/sharpdx/SharpDX) with a many additions and changes.
+The majority are imported from [SharpDX](https://github.com/sharpdx/SharpDX) with many additions and changes.
   * [WIP] Mouse, keyboard and game-pad input
   * Example projects